-Upon arrival in Entebbe, you are met at the airport by our Expedition Leader.
-Transfer to our boutique hotel, a refuge set among lush gardens in this peaceful city that was the capital of Uganda during colonial times.
-This evening, enjoy a welcome dinner awaits with your fellow travelers and our expert naturalist guide who's with you throughout the entire journey.
+Upon your arrival in Entebbe, our Expedition Leader meets you at the airport.
+Transfer to our boutique hotel, a refuge set amid lush gardens in this peaceful city that was the capital of Uganda during colonial times.
+This evening, enjoy a welcome dinner with traveling companions and our expert naturalist guide who is with you throughout your entire journey.

 Fly from Entebbe to Kihihi and transfer to our rain forest ecolodge on the edge of Bwindi Impenetrable National Park.
 This UNESCO World Heritage Site is one of the world's most famous destinations for gorilla trekking.
-Bwindi is home to nearly half the world’s mountain gorillas—about 400—a population that is growing but still threatened by increasing human presence in the surrounding communities.
+Bwindi is home to nearly half the world’s mountain gorillas—about 460—a population that is growing but still threatened by increasing human presence in the surrounding communities.
 We may even catch our first glimpse of mountain gorillas right on the grounds of the lodge, since many trails into the park's dense jungle, which early explorers called the “Impenetrable Forest,” leave directly from here.
-Responsible tourism has been integral to sustaining critically endangered gorillas, and the dollars we infuse into the local community help support their protection through economic sustenance of the people who live in proximity to them.
+Responsible tourism has been integral to sustaining critically endangered gorillas, and the dollars we infuse into the local community help support their protection by sustaining the people who live near them.

-Spend two full days gorilla trekking in Bwindi Impenetrable National Park.
+Spend two full days tracking gorillas in Bwindi Impenetrable National Park.
 Rise early each morning in anticipation of a peerless experience: the chance to look into the face of a wild gorilla.
-After an early breakfast, make a short drive to park headquarters to meet our local guides who will provide an orientation to the day's trek, covering the etiquette of behavior as we spend time among the gorillas.
-From here, we walk or drive a short distance to the trek starting point, then head into the dense emerald rain forest on foot accompanied by local guides.
+After an early breakfast, make a short drive to park headquarters to meet our local guides who provide an orientation to the day's trek, covering the etiquette of behavior among the gorillas.
+From here, we walk or drive a short distance to the trek starting point, then head into the emerald rain forest on foot, accompanied by local guides.

 Day 5: Kihihi / Entebbe / Nairobi, Kenya

-We fly back to Entebbe this morning to connect with our flight to Kenya's traditional safari capital of Nairobi.
+Fly from Kihihi back to Entebbe this morning to connect with our flight to Kenya's capital of Nairobi.
 From the airport, transfer to the House of Waine, located in the quiet residential suburb of Karen on the outskirts of the city.
 Originally built as a lavish private estate, today the stately home surrounded by lush gardens is one of Nairobi's most elegant boutique hotels.
 It sits at the foot of the Ngong Hills, an area made famous in Isak Dinesen's well-known memoir Out of Africa.

-Days 6–8: Ol Pejeta Conservancy—Nat Hab's Private Mobile Camp
+Days 6–8: Ol Pejeta Conservancy—Nat Hab's Rhino Camp

 Fly north to the renowned Ol Pejeta Conservancy, located on the Laikipia Plateau in the shadow of Mount Kenya.
-Originally a working cattle ranch established in the 1940s during Kenya's colonial days, Ol Pejeta set aside land for rhino conservation in 1988 and has since become a trailblazer for conservation innovation.
+A working cattle ranch established in the 1940s during Kenya's colonial days, Ol Pejeta set aside land for rhino conservation in 1988 and has become a trailblazer for conservation innovation.
 Today it is the largest black rhino sanctuary in East Africa and home to the world’s last two remaining northern white rhinos, a staunchly guarded pair of females, which we visit in person.
-The conservancy is also home to the endangered Grevy's zebra.
-Ol Pejeta is the only place in Kenya to see chimpanzees, in a sanctuary established to rehabilitate chimps rescued from the black market.
-It also has some of Kenya's highest predator densities, yet still manages a very successful livestock program.
+The conservancy is also home to the endangered Grevy's zebra and has some of Kenya's highest predator densities, yet still manages a very successful livestock program.
 Ol Pejeta seeks to preserve the exceptional biodiversity within its 90,000 acres while supporting the people living on its borders, to ensure that wildlife conservation translates to better education, healthcare and infrastructure for the next generation of wildlife guardians.
 In 2014, Ol Pejeta achieved IUCN Green List status, one of only two conservancies in Africa to be so recognized.
 The Green List aims to define excellence in managing valuable natural areas.

-Days 9 & 10: Private Mara Conservancy—Nat Hab's Private Mobile Camp
+Days 9 & 10: Private Mara Conservancy—Nat Hab's Mara East Camp

-Days 11–13: Northern Serengeti—Nat Hab’s Private Mobile Camp
+Days 11–13: Northern Serengeti, Tanzania—Nat Hab’s Migration Camp

 Fly on to the Serengeti Plains, the Tanzanian side of the massive Mara-Serengeti ecosystem.
 The sweeping sea of grass that comprises Serengeti National Park is roughly the size of Maryland, and its reputation as one of the world’s iconic nature destinations is well deserved.
 Staggering concentrations of hoofed game and prodigious predators engage in an ancient and epic struggle for survival.
 Nat Hab's private mobile camp provides a front-row view on all the action, as well as the romance of sleeping under canvas beneath starry African skies.